SA Yorkie Rescue — Yorkie adoption and surrender support South AfricaSA Yorkie Rescue

 Case review

 The team assesses the Yorkie's health, age, behaviour, and the urgency of the situation.
-Medical needs are noted so the foster home can be prepared.
+Medical needs are noted so available options can be reviewed case by case.

 3